The Village of Pampaneira

 ** The Pampaneira Church (Iglesia de Santa Cruz) and town from above.

 The Chestnut Festival (Fiesta de la Mauraca) - On November 1st Pampaneira holds its famous chestnut festival (which also takes place in neighboring villages).
-It is celebrated by roasting chestnuts over an open fire and dancing and singing to traditional Alupjarra songs.
+It is celebrated by roasting chestnuts over an open fire, dancing, and singing traditional Alupjarra songs.
 The roasted chestnuts are later enjoyed with a warm anise-flavored liquor.

 - During May and October, you are most likely to experience good weather with pleasant average temperatures that fall between 20 degrees Celsius (68°F) and 25 degrees Celsius (77°F).